YaraPrins/blok-tech/README.md

 <img src="https://user-images.githubusercontent.com/27287809/162638935-1ce9cafb-3544-4d41-a136-86e3c6eee140.png" width="300" align="right">

-This repository is meant for a course (Blok Tech) of my study, Communication & Multimedia Design on the Hogeschool van Amsterdam. <br>
+This repository is meant for a course (Blok Tech) of my study, Communication & Multimedia Design on the Amsterdam University of Applied Sciences. <br>
 In this repo I'll list and commit my projects and my classes, and will keep them up to date.

 I will also put the research and study I did in my wiki, you'll be able to keep track of everything I did and used for this course.